Projects

 Cognition and Ppetics (CAP) fosters high quality interdisciplinary research at the intersection of cognitive science, literature, the arts, and linguistics.
 The series seeks to expand the development of theories and methodologies that integrate research in the relevant disciplines to further our understanding of the production and reception of the arts as one of the most central and complex operations of the human mind.
 CAP welcomes submissions of edited volumes and monographs in English that focus on literatures and cultures from around the world.

-• (STR) in American English (project team: Wiebke Ahlers, Alexander Bergs, Lars Hinrichs, Thomas Hoffmann, Rachel Walker)
+• (STR) in American English (Wiebke Ahlers, Alexander Bergs, Lars Hinrichs, Thomas Hoffmann, Rachel Walker)

 The first comprehensive, empirical investigation of (s) palatalization in clusters such as (str), e.g. "shtreet" instead of "street".
 Based on comprehensive sociolinguistic data collected in Austin, TX and Chicago IL, we are working on the phonetics and phonology of this phenomenon as well as its sociolinguistic dimensions.
 In particular, we are interested in finding out which groups (if any) promote this change and how it is perceived and propagated by the linguistic community.
-We have presented some results at NWAVE, Workshop on Sound change (Edinburgh) and the Norddeutsches Linguistsiches Kolloquium.
+We presented some results at NWAVE, Workshop on Sound change (Edinburgh) and the Norddeutsches Linguistsiches Kolloquium.
 There is one paper by all of us forthcoming in the Linguistics Vanguard and one grant application for the German Research Foundation in the works.
+Wiebke published her dissertation on the topic with CUP (2024).

-• Fragments in syntax (project team: Meike Pentrel, Alexander Bergs)
+• Fragments in syntax (Meike Pentrel, Alexander Bergs)

-• The costs and benefits of language (project team: Nikola Kompa, Alexander Bergs)
+• The costs and benefits of language (Nikola Kompa, Alexander Bergs)

 This is one of the latest ideas we've been playing with.
 Using language is not always straightforward and easy.
 Speakers also belong to both homo ludens and homo oeconomicus, and whenever they "break rules" in the widest sense, they do something risky.
 This projects seeks to explore the notion of costs and benefits in language use from a very broad, interdisciplary perspective, including philosophy of language, linguistics, and cognitive science.